Layr-Labs/eigenlayer-contracts/MAINTENANCE.md

 - **`main` (default)**:
   - The canonical branch where all approved code changes are merged
   - Must remain stable and suitable for internal/external testing
-  - All CI workflows must pass on every commit
+  - All CI workflows must pass before and after every commit
   - Security audits are performed against specific commits on this branch
-  - All deployments originate from this branch

 - **`release-dev/xxx`**:
   - Used for large features requiring multiple commits that introduce breaking changes